Tensor invariants for multipartite entanglement classification: Determining LO and LOCC relations between hypergraph-tensor states by means of trace-invariants

 where $\ket{\psi_\beta} \simLU \ket{\Bell}_{\beta}$ and $\ket{\psi_\alpha} \simLU \ket{\Bell}_{\alpha}$.
 On the other hand, as the next results will show, the implication of Prop.~\ref{prop:move_LOCC-0} cannot be upgraded to an equivalence when $D \geq 3$. \end{rem}

-In the remainder of this subsection, we illustrate how familiar $\LOCC$ protocols act on reference states, leaving the full characterization of the $\LOCC$ preorder on reference states as an open question for future work.
+In the remainder of this subsection, we illustrate how familiar $\LOCC$ protocols act on HT states, leaving the full characterization of the $\LOCC$ preorder on HT states as an open question for future work.

 \paragraph{Local measurement reduction.} Let $D \geq 2$.
 Given two subsets $C \subsetneq B \subset \paa{1,\dots,D}$ with $|C| \geq 2$, Thm.~\ref{th:LOD} implies that, for any $N\geq 2$, we must have

 However, it is known (see \eg Ref.~\cite{Bennett2000}) that such states are related via $\LOCC$ transformations, \ie